TenaciousDev/BlazorGitHubPagesDemo/README.md

 > Note: the `--no-logo` flag may not be absolutely necessary here, but it prevents some unneccesary lines from being output to the console

 Now, we need to prevent a major issue!
-Because of the way GitHub Pages structures it's subdirectories, if we leave our `wwwroot/index.html` file as it is right now, the application will try to grab its resources from `<username>.github.io`, because that's the root of the website.
+Because of the way GitHub Pages structures its subdirectories, if we leave our `wwwroot/index.html` file as it is right now, the application will try to grab its resources from `<username>.github.io`, because that's the root of the website.
 But unless we're deploying this application to that address - which we're not, or at least we shouldn't be - that isn't going to work.

 We _could_ just go in to the `index.html` file and edit it directly, but if we do that we won't be able to run the application locally.
 There may be more than one solution to this issue, but for this walkthrough, we'll solve it by having our next step make a change to the `<base />` tag of `index.html`.
 Because this takes place as part of our GitHub actions _only when we push to `main`_, and because we'll be publishing our static files inside the `wwwroot` directory to a separate branch, this won't effect our local version of the file!
 Add the following code: